frx-org/yves/README.md

 - `tmux` is optional but is recommended to give more insights to the LLM
 - LLM provider (_e.g._ Mistral AI, OpenAI, Anthropic, ...)
+- One of the following to build the binary
+  - UV
+  - Nix

 ### Build